Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 I have a odd typing quirk where i replace F with PH, say words funny or etc. If you can't understand me sorry!
 Also do NOT mock me for any odd way i say things, it's a quirk i got used to.

+Please don't vent without asking or try and comfort me when i rant out of anger!
+Unfortunately due to brain damage + mental issues i cannot express much of how i genuinely feel, so i may seem blunt when responding to sudden vents.
+I don't really like being comforted or talking about my issues either.

+Also please don't have ship discourses or wars around me.
+I think this is common sense though.

 ##
 > **DNI**